-As I have been on the road for a few weeks, eating out US style, huge family sized servings for one person, sugar laden treats and all that.
-I have eaten more fried chicken in the last 2 weeks than the whole of the last 2 years.
-I needed a change, back to some human sized home cooked meals.
-Along came this offer from the people from Lurpak to try out one of their new products from the Cooks Range as an advertorial.
+As I have been on the road for a few weeks, eating out US style, huge family-sized servings for one person, sugar-laden treats and all that.
+I have eaten more fried chicken in the last 2 weeks than in the whole of the last 2 years.
+I needed a change, back to some human-sized home-cooked meals.
+Along came this offer from the people from Lurpak to try out one of their new products from the Cooks Range.

-The Lurpak Cooks Range which consists of 4 products, Clarified Butter ( not the same of Ghee), Baking ( a soft butter blend), Cooking Liquid and Cooking Mist.
+The Lurpak Cooks Range which consists of 4 products, Clarified Butter (not the same as Ghee), Baking ( a soft butter blend), Cooking Liquid and Cooking Mist.
 I am guessing that you can use the cooking mist to lightly grease cooking pans like they say in a lot of diet recipes but am not sure about the calorie count.

-For this recipe you can buy the 3 fish combination (Cod, Salmon and smoked haddock) from a fishmonger or any supermarket fish counter.
+For this recipe, you can buy the 3 fish combinations (Cod, Salmon and smoked haddock) from a fishmonger or any supermarket fish counter.
 I have even seen it in the frozen section in Waitrose.
-You can also substitute or add some prawns into the recipe too.
+You can also substitute or add some prawns to the recipe too.